crmcarecloud/api-php-client/docs/Api/CampaignProductsApi.md

 Collection of campaign products

-Get information about all available campaign products
+Get information about all available campaign products.

 ### Example
 ```php